-Henry Ford Community College now provides wireless access for all faculty, staff, and registered students.
+Henry Ford College now provides wireless access for all faculty, staff, and registered students.
 These simple instructions will help you get up and running with wireless service.

 Currently, the wireless network is available in all buildings except the bookstore from 6:00 am until 10:00 pm daily.
 This service provides Access to web based resources only.
 Only web-based email is supported.
-(HFCC wireless does not support POP3 or IMAP mail.)
+(HFC wireless does not support POP3 or IMAP mail.)
 Printing is not available on the wireless network.

 Install and configure your wireless network card using the instructions found in your owner's manual.

 Depending on your network card and current setup, you may need to make a configuration change to attach to our network.
 The only configuration change that you will have to make is to change the SSID to "HFCCV2".
 The SSID is case-sensitive, so make sure to type it in upper-case.
 For most cards, there is a tab labeled configuration and this is where you will find the location.
 If you also run a wireless network at home, or another location, you will want to set up a profile to make it more easy to switch between networks.
 It is suggested to label the profile "HFCC", and you will want to set it up with the SSID "HFCCV2".

 Once this is set up, you should be able to open your web browser.
 You will be prompted to log in.
 Log in with your Novell Network (NDS) login and password.